HIPAA training not only protects patients. It also empowers employees.

 Imagine your potentially embarrassing health diagnosis plastered on a billboard in Times Square.
 This may seem like an exaggeration, but the speed and scope of the online community can make a molehill-sized leak of patient information into a mountain.

-More than embarrassment, patients can experience medical identity theft.
+More than embarrassment, patients can also experience medical identity theft.
 Medical identity theft occurs when a patient’s personal information is stolen and used to submit false Medicaid or Medicare claims.
-This disrupts care and costs thousands of taxpayer dollars annually.
+This disrupts care and costs millions of taxpayer dollars annually.

 How to protect information